California school shooting suspect described as quiet, smart

 “We’re all wondering,” said Risley, “what was the motive?”

 Pritchard reported from Los Angeles.
-AP reporter Stefanie Dazio in Santa Clarita contributed.
+Associated Press reporter Stefanie Dazio in Santa Clarita contributed.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.